 After many months of anxious search the Club moved to Sion College on Victoria Embankment (right) and made this their home for the next 52 years.
 Many Members regard this period as the heyday of the Club, and many lifelong friendships were forged here.

 In June 1996 the Club moved to the Insurance Hall in Aldermanbury, then the Baltic Exchange in St. Mary Axe (named after the Virginia and Baltick Coffee House) until September 2010.
-The Club is now happily located at Bell Wharf Lane on the River Thames where it shares the facilities of the Little Ship Club.
-The Club celebrated its Centenary in 2014 with a banquet at Guildhall.
+In 2010, the Club moved to its current location at Bell Wharf Lane on the River Thames, sharing the facilities of the Little Ship Club.